EdenEast/nightfox.nvim/readme.md

 ## ⚙️ Configuration

+Nightfox is configured in lua.
 Nightfox comes with default configuration values.
 You can view them here:

 ```lua
 {